KRakeesh04/s1/src/content/docs/fluid-mechanics/01-introduction.md

 Liquids and gasses are considered fluids.
 Unlike solids, fluids don't show permanent resistance to deformation.
-Fluids are considered a continuum (continously filled matter).
+Fluids are considered a continuum (continuously filled matter).
 We consider their bulk behaviours to solve fluid mechanics problems.

 Properties at a point - defined for a fluid particle.